USB4: DP Alt Mode support for USB4 cables

 The Type-C specification does not name specific DP speeds that it considers supported for passive cables where support is optional for active cables.
 The USB-C presentation on DP Alt mode calls out passive full-featured USB-C cables for their DisplayPort support and headroom for future DP speed increases.
 HBR3 was the highest available DP speed at the time.

-Active cables may have additional complications, because the active electronics does not need to operate all high speed wire-pairs in the same direction for normal USB operations (but "80 Gbps" cables are mandated to support asymmetric connections, which includes at least some of the wire-pairs operating in either direction).
+Active cables may have additional complications, because the active electronics do not need to operate all high speed wire-pairs in the same direction for normal USB operations (but "USB 80Gbps" cables are mandated to support asymmetric connections, which includes at least some of the wire-pairs operating in either direction).
 Active cables can have further limitations, since the active electronics may only support specific signaling modes.
 There are 2 variants of active electronics.
 Linear ReDrivers only amplify the signal without any particular signaling mode or encoding in mind.
 ReTimers explicitly reconstruct the incoming signal for a higher quality result.

 TB4 cables, even active ones, at least up to 2m in length, are guaranteed to support DP Alt mode.
 A specific maximum speed is also not mentioned, but the other requirements for TB4 all refer to DP 1.4 and its maximum speed of HBR3.
-TB5 renews the same guarantee for "80 Gbps" cables while referencing the DP 2.1 specification (up to UHBR20 speeds).
+TB5 renews the same guarantee for USB 80Gbps cables while referencing the DP 2.1 specification (up to UHBR20 speeds).

 DP 2.1 aligned itself to the USB4 PHY layer, according to VESA, the creator of DisplayPort.
 It is unclear how complete this alignment is.
 However, the UHBR10 DP speed matches USB4 Gen 2 in bit rate and encoding, whereas the UHBR20 DP speed matches USB4 Gen 3 in bit rate and encoding.
-A USB and DP certification service lists USB Gen 1 cables ("5 Gbps") as supporting UHBR10 speeds, which would fit for having the same requirements as USB4 "20 Gbps" connections.
+A USB and DP certification service lists USB 5Gbps cables (USB 3.2 Gen 1) as supporting UHBR10 speeds, which would fit for having the same requirements as USB 20Gbps (USB4 Gen 2x2) connections.

 Anandtech reports that "this also means that DP Alt Mode 2.0 should largely work with USB4-compliant cables, although VESA is being careful to avoid promising compatibility with all cables".

 There are linear redrivers and retimers available that are advertised for USB4 Gen 3 speeds and all current DP speeds up to UHBR20 and including UHBR13.5.

 Thunderbolt compatibility

-USB4 is a backward-compatible extension of Thunderbolt 3.
-Thunderbolt 4 and Thunderbolt 5 are profiles of USB4 specifying higher levels of mandatory features.